botpress/readme/docs/INTEGRATIONS/using-integrations/whatsapp/index.md

 As required by WhatsApp, a conversation with a user can be proactively initiated only by using [Message Templates](https://developers.facebook.com/docs/whatsapp/message-templates/guidelines/), which need to be created in your [WhatsApp Manager](https://business.facebook.com/wa/manage/message-templates/) dashboard first and then reviewed and approved by WhatsApp in order to use them.

-Once you have a message template approved by WhatsApp, it's very easy to have your bot start a conversation with a user by just using the Whatsapp "**Start Conversation**" card:
+Once you have a message template approved by WhatsApp, it's very easy to have your bot start a conversation with a user by just using the WhatsApp "**Start Conversation**" card:

 ![](https://files.readme.io/f7109ed-image.png)

-Then you just need to pass the following fields to proactively start a Whatsapp conversation with a user:
+Then you just need to pass the following fields to proactively start a WhatsApp conversation with a user:

 1. **User Phone**: The phone number of the user, including the country code (e.g. `+1 123 456 7890`).
 2. **Template Name**: The name of your WhatsApp message template to use for the first message of the conversation.
 The template should be already approved by WhatsApp in order to use it.
 3. **Template Language** *(optional)*: The language code of your WhatsApp message template ([see below](../docs/whatsapp#template-language) for more details).
 4. **Template Variables JSON** *(optional)*: The values of the variables for your WhatsApp message template, specified as a JSON array representing the list of values ([see below](../docs/whatsapp#template-variables) for more details).
-5. **Sender Phone Number ID** *(optional)*: The Whatsapp Phone Number ID you want to use as sender of the message if you have multiple phone numbers available in your Meta Developers dashboard.
-If you don't specify this field, the Default Phone Number ID specified in the Whatsapp configuration of your bot in your Botpress Cloud dashboard will be used by default.
+5. **Sender Phone Number ID** *(optional)*: The WhatsApp Phone Number ID you want to use as sender of the message if you have multiple phone numbers available in your Meta Developers dashboard.
+If you don't specify this field, the Default Phone Number ID specified in the WhatsApp configuration of your bot in your Botpress Cloud dashboard will be used by default.

 ![](https://files.readme.io/5f52ceb-image.png)